 Truffle dogs like Dante are used across North America and Europe to sniff out delicious (and costly) mushrooms.
 But how does truffle-hunting work?
 What kind of dogs can be trained to hunt truffles?
 And just why are these underground mushrooms so expensive?
 Read on to learn all about truffles and the talented dogs who find them.

-Truffles are a type of mushroom that grow underground in the roots of trees.
+Truffles are a type of mushroom that grows underground in the roots of trees.
 They’re used in cooking, particularly fine Italian and French cuisine, and are valuable because they’re so difficult to find.
 Ripe truffles are best found by scent, and that’s where dogs come in.

 According to Dante’s owner Charles Lefevre, a mycologist (that’s a mushroom expert) who specializes in the cultivation of truffles, truffle dogs serve as quality control.